BLANK-TH/TSonitor/docs/source/setup.rst

 All Set
 ---------
 Once you've adjusted all of the settings to your liking, STonitor is ready to go.
-To run it, simply navigate to the folder in Command Prompt and enter ``python STonitor.py``.
+To run it, simply navigate to the folder in Command Prompt and enter ``python STonitor.py`` (you can also choose to double click the file if everything is setup right on your computer, but this isn't as recommended, explanation is in the FAQ).
 It's fairly straightforward but if you don't know how to use it or want a refresher, head on over to `Usage <usage.html>`_.

 Using a Batch File
 ---------------------